 Plausible is easy to use and understand with no training or prior experience necessary.
-Plausible cuts through the noise by presenting all the important website traffic insights and metrics on one single page.
+Plausible cuts through the noise by presenting all the important website traffic and business insights on an intuitive dashboard.

 Data ownership of your web analytics

 By using Plausible, you keep 100% ownership of your website data and you protect the privacy of your visitors at the same time.
 You can self-host Plausible on your own server.
 Even when using our hosted service, your website analytics are stored on our server in the cloud, but you remain completely in control of your site data and you fully own all of your data too.